h15200/notes/go.md

 - since it's not a copy, two slices pointing to the same array a and b, `a[1] == b[1]` // true
 - slices themselves cannot be comparable
 - slices are indexed like in python `s[3:5]`

+- if `s := someArray[2:4]` and you slice from that slice, `new_s := s[1:5]` you
+are actually slicing from the underlying ARRAY, not that slice. better practice is to limit the capacity when you first slice from an array. `s := someArray[2:4:2]`
+// means slice index 2 to 4, and keep the capacity to just those two!
+// by doing that, slicing that new slice out of bounds will fail properly

 ### maps